ToxPlayers/Unity-Singleton-MonoBehaviors/README.md

-# Unity-Singleton-MonoBehaviors
+# Unity-Singleton-MonoBehaviours
-Easy to use, Singleton MonoBehaviors for unity.<br /> Only the SingletonMono.cs in Singeltons folder is needed.<br /> SingletonExtensions.cs will automatically set all instances before the first scene loads.<br />
+Easy to use, Singleton MonoBehaviours for unity.<br /> Only the SingletonMono.cs in Singeltons folder is needed.<br /> SingletonExtensions.cs will automatically set all instances before the first scene loads.<br />
 Works with inheritance.<br />